WinVector/rquery/README.md

         select_columns(., subjectID, diagnosis, probability) %.>%
         order_by(., subjectID)

-And that is our weekend experiment.
+And that is our experiment.

 ``` r
 if(use_spark) {